doctorfree/nvim-lazyman/markdown/lazyman.1.md

 The following command line options are available with the `lazyman` command:

-`-A`
-: indicates install all supported Neovim configurations
+`-A` : indicates install all supported Neovim configurations

-`-a`
-: indicates install and initialize the the AstroNvim Neovim configuration
+`-a` : indicates install and initialize the the AstroNvim Neovim configuration

-`-b branch`
-: specifies an nvim-lazyman git branch to checkout
+`-b branch` : specifies an nvim-lazyman git branch to checkout

-`-c`
-: indicates install and initialize the NvChad Neovim configuration
+`-c` : indicates install and initialize the NvChad Neovim configuration

-`-d`
-: indicates debug mode
+`-d` : indicates debug mode

-`-e 'config'`
-: execute 'nvim' with 'config' Neovim configuration where 'config' can be one of 'lazyman', 'allaman', astronvim', 'kickstart', 'lazyvim', lunarvim', or any Neovim configuration directory in '~/.config'.
+`-e 'config'` : execute 'nvim' with 'config' Neovim configuration where 'config' can be one of 'lazyman', 'allaman', astronvim', 'kickstart', 'lazyvim', lunarvim', or any Neovim configuration directory in '~/.config'.
 For example, 'lazyman -e lazyvim foo.lua' would edit 'foo.lua' with the LazyVim config

-`-k`
-: indicates install and initialize the Kickstart Neovim configuration
+`-k` : indicates install and initialize the Kickstart Neovim configuration

-`-l`
-: indicates install and initialize the LazyVim Neovim configuration
+`-l` : indicates install and initialize the LazyVim Neovim configuration

-`-m`
-: indicates install and initialize the Allaman Neovim configuration
+`-m` : indicates install and initialize the Allaman Neovim configuration

-`-v`
-: indicates install and initialize the LunarVim Neovim configuration
+`-v` : indicates install and initialize the LunarVim Neovim configuration

-`-I`
-: indicates install language servers and tools for coding diagnostics
+`-I` : indicates install language servers and tools for coding diagnostics

-`-L cmd`
-: specifies a Lazy command to run
+`-L cmd` : specifies a Lazy command to run

-`-n`
-: indicates dry run, don't actually do anything, just printf's
+`-n` : indicates dry run, don't actually do anything, just printf's

-`-p`
-: indicates use Packer rather than Lazy to initialize
+`-p` : indicates use Packer rather than Lazy to initialize

-`-q`
-: indicates quiet install
+`-q` : indicates quiet install

-`-r`
-: indicates remove the previously installed configuration
+`-r` : indicates remove the previously installed configuration

-`-R`
-: indicates remove previously installed configuration and backups
+`-R` : indicates remove previously installed configuration and backups

-`-C url`
-: specifies a URL to a Neovim configuration git repository
+`-C url` : specifies a URL to a Neovim configuration git repository

-`-N`
-: 'nvimdir' specifies the folder name to use for the config given by -C
+`-N` : 'nvimdir' specifies the folder name to use for the config given by -C

-`-U`
-: indicates update an existing configuration acts on `NVIM_APPNAME` by default, override with '-N nvimdir' or '-A'
+`-U` : indicates update an existing configuration

-`-y`
-: indicates do not prompt, answer 'yes' to any prompt
+`-y` : indicates do not prompt, answer 'yes' to any prompt

-`-u`
-: displays this usage message and exits
+`-u` : displays this usage message and exits

 Commands act on `NVIM_APPNAME`, override with '-N nvimdir' or '-A'